Keyboard shortcuts

 Let’s write a complete test: two agents place, answer and tear down a call.
 We’ll build it line by line — every concept you need for most scenarios is here.

-You’ll need baresip in your $PATH and two SIP accounts.
+You’ll need two SIP accounts.

 The whole script

-Save this as first.rhai:
+Save this as first.js:

 a.register();